openhab-scripters/openhab-helper-libraries/Sphinx/Contributing/Writing Docs.rst

     .. code-block:: bash

-      (.venv) $ sphinx-build Sphinx/ docs/
+      (.venv) $ sphinx-build -a Sphinx/ docs/

-    | This should produce some output and end with ``build succeeded.``
+    This should produce some output and end with ``build succeeded.``

-    | If the build produces any errors, they must be fixed before your pull
-      request can be merged.
+    If the build produces any errors, they must be fixed before your pull request can be merged.
 If you are seeing any Import Errors, see the next section.
 If you are seeing other errors and are not able to resolve them, make your pull request and ask for help.

 Import Errors
 -------------